soudey123/5-Day-Gen-AI-Intensive-Course/README.md

 ## Day 1 "Foundational Large Language Models & Text Generation":
 Explore the evolution of LLMs, from transformers to techniques like fine-tuning and inference acceleration and also get trained in the art of prompt engineering for optimal LLM interaction.
 The code  will walk you through getting started with the Gemini API and cover several prompt techniques and how different parameters impact the prompts.

-[Optional] Listen to the summary podcast episode for this unit (created by NotebookLM): https://www.youtube.com/watch?v=mQDlCZZsOyo&feature=youtu.be
+[Optional] Listen to the summary podcast episode for this unit (created by NotebookLM) ▶️ https://www.youtube.com/watch?v=mQDlCZZsOyo&feature=youtu.be

-[Optional] Listen to the summary podcast episode for this unit (created by NotebookLM): https://www.youtube.com/watch?v=F_hJ2Ey4BNc&feature=youtu.be
+[Optional] Listen to the summary podcast episode for this unit (created by NotebookLM) ▶️ https://www.youtube.com/watch?v=F_hJ2Ey4BNc&feature=youtu.be

-[Optional] Read the whitepapers: https://www.kaggle.com/whitepaper-foundational-llm-and-text-generation https://www.kaggle.com/whitepaper-prompt-engineering
+[Optional] Read the whitepapers 🔽

+https://www.kaggle.com/whitepaper-foundational-llm-and-text-generation
+https://www.kaggle.com/whitepaper-prompt-engineering